 The United States Bankruptcy Code is divided up into various chapters.
 Each of these chapters deal with a different type of bankruptcy.

 As with most things in life, the chapter decision can range from simple to very complicated based on your situation and desired outcome.
-While a chapter 7 is liquidation and a chapter 13 is repayment, there is some wiggle room in how to use these to result in different outcomes for you.
+While Chapter 7 is liquidation and Chapter 13 is repayment, there is some wiggle room in how to use these to result in different outcomes for you.

-On the other hand you may have low income and low equity in your home.
-In this situation a chapter 7 could be filed and you could reaffirm the debt to keep your home.
+On the other hand, you may have low income and low equity in your home.
+In this situation, chapter 7 could be filed and you could reaffirm the debt to keep your home.

 How to Decide?

 When it comes to bankruptcy, there are no one-size-fits-all solutions.

 This is good however, because it allows you to handle your personal situation in a manner that gets you closer to your own desired goal.
 When you meet with our attorneys, they will ask questions about your assets, liabilities, and goals.
 If you have any questions or are considering bankruptcy, please contact us at 219-615-0064.